GiedriusT/tamulaitis-page/docs/tooling-set-up.md

 ## ESLint

 ESLint is set up to lint the project and integrate well with IDEs.
 Configuration is available in [.eslintrc](../.eslintrc).
-You can run `yarn run lint` to lint the whole project or `yarn run lint:fix` to lint and fix it.
+You can run `pnpm run lint` to lint the whole project or `pnpm run lint:fix` to lint and fix it.
 Linting is also run automatically before each commit thanks to Husky.

 ## Husky (and lint-staged)

 Husky is currently set up to run scripts before each commit.
-Pre-commit hook is configured in [.husky/pre-commit](../.husky/pre-commit) and currently set to run `yarn pre-commit` command that is defined in [package.json](../package.json).
+Pre-commit hook is configured in [.husky/pre-commit](../.husky/pre-commit) and currently set to run `pnpm pre-commit` command that is defined in [package.json](../package.json).

-Running `yarn pre-commit` in turn executes `lint-staged` that lints files that are staged for being committed, `lint-staged` config can be found in [.lintstagedrc](../.lintstagedrc)
+Running `pnpm pre-commit` in turn executes `lint-staged` that lints files that are staged for being committed, `lint-staged` config can be found in [.lintstagedrc](../.lintstagedrc)

 ## Playwright